sussmanLab/cellGPU/doc/markdown/CONTRIBUTING.md

 ## Directory structure

 This repository currently follows a simple structure.
 The main executables, activeVertex.cpp and voronoi.cpp are in the base directory and can be used to reproduce timing information.
-Header files are in inc/, source files are in src/, and object files get put in obj/ and obj/cuobj (which are .gitignored).
-A super-explicit makefile is used.
+Other example files are in examples/ headers and .cu/.cpp files are in inc/ and src/ directories, respectively, with a subdirectory structure for updaters, models, utilities, and database creators.
+Object files get compiled in the obj/ directory.
+.gitignored).
+A simple makefile is used to compile everything and all cpp files in the root directory.

 ### Optimizations